DahmaniInes/SmartBiblio-global/README.md

-# SmartBiblio-global
-📚 SmartBiblio - CodeCrafters
+📚 SmartBiblio-global
 📋 Project Overview

 Welcome to the SmartBiblio project developed by the CodeCrafters team.
 This project is designed to efficiently manage library resources using a microservices architecture.

-It includes catalog management, stock management, deliveries, e-commerce, informative blogs, and event management.
+It includes:

+Catalog management

+Stock management

+Deliveries

+E-commerce

+Informative blogs

+Event management

 👨‍💻 CodeCrafters Team